The GMAT® exam with Integrated Reasoning gives applicants another opportunity to shine a light on their skills.

 Preparing for the GMAT Exam

-GMATPrep® software, with free practice exams, as well as The Official Guide to GMAT® Review both include Integrated Reasoning and are available on mba.com.
+The free GMAT® Official Starter Kit + Practice Exams 1 & 2, as well as The Official Guide to GMAT® Review both include Integrated Reasoning and are available on mba.com.
 The IR Prep Tool featuring a set of 48 never-before-seen items and answer explanations, unlimited practice sessions, customizable question sets, and tools to practice pacing is available to give students extra practice.
 The Integrated Reasoning section is not offered separately, so applicants who have already taken the GMAT exam but want to have an Integrated Reasoning score will have to retake the entire exam.
 Official Score Reports will continue to provide all scores from the past five years.

 The Analytical Writing Assessment, Quantitative, Verbal, and Total scores from the previous version of the GMAT exam have not changed and are comparable to current scores.
 The Analytical Writing Assessment has been shortened and is now based on one essay rather than two.
 Like the AWA score, the Integrated Reasoning score does not count toward the Total score.